nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 09.md

 Anyway I'm like, dude.
 Try to kill him again.
 I wanna try him again.
 One damn it.
 Oh, jeez.

 Oh, god.
-That's Samir.
+That's Simear.
 Yeah.
 I can see that.
 That's just Now he's gonna critically hit you.

 I know what?
-Samir, you're up.
+Simear, you're up.
 Yep.
-Oh, Samir can kill him.
+Oh, Simear can kill him.
 Shoot.

-Do it, Samir.
+Do it, Simear.
 I mean, I only took one damage from him, so I don't know how much life they have if they're traditional, but Got him.
 Alright.
 Let's do this.
 We'll do we'll do this.

 Let's do this.
 Wait a minute.
 I'm rolling to it.
 I should be yes.
 Rolling to attack.